Usual Tour hours (email@example.com)

-First Sept to end June: Self-guided Tours (free) during Office Hours (9am-4pm Monday – Friday); please contact the office to book space.
+First Sept to end June: Self-guided Tours (free) during Office Hours (9am-noon Monday – Friday); please contact the office to book space.

 We welcome individuals, school groups, tourists and pilgrims to visit us!
 (The church is closed on public/civic holidays and only opened Sundays for 10:00 am morning worship.
 11am Wednesdays are also dedicated to our Eucharist for worship.)

 While all tours are free, we welcome donations of any size.